Prefer colored artwork? You can toggle between sprites and artwork using the button on the lower right.

 While you aren't interacting with your Digimon, it will move around the screen doing different animations.
 These animations are all just there for show, and don't mean anything by themselves.
 If you don't interact with your Digimon for 16 seconds, the screen will turn off.
 You can press any button to turn the screen back on.
 The screen will also turn on by itself when the Digimon calls you, poops or evolves.

 Once your Digimon finishes singing its dying song, you are now looking at a grave.
 Your Digimon has died and converted back into raw data.
 Oh well!
 LET’S MAKE A NEW ONE!
 Press A+B simultaneously and just like that, a new egg will hatch.
+Note that while hearts would begin dropping at a faster rate after a certain point on other devices, this never occurs on the Digital Monster Color.

 When a Stage V or higher Digimon dies, it has a 30% chance of leaving a Traited Egg.
-The egg will appear on the screen behind the grave of your Digimon, and the Digimon that hatches from it will receive a bonus to their Power.
+The egg will appear on the screen behind the grave of your Digimon, and the Digimon that hatches from it will receive a bonus to its Power.
 Details of that Power Bonus are in the Status section above.